GandhiCloudLab/watson-ai-ops-320-topology-api/03-create-delete-node-and-links/readme.md

 ## 6. Delete Link

-Create Link between Payment and Cash Node
+Delete the Link between Payment and Cash Node

-1. Run the below command to create Payment Node.
+1. Run the below command to Delete the link.

 ```
 sh 06-delete-link.sh